-Of course, it’s understandable that recruiters may be dealing with 50 job openings at any given time and filing through hundreds of candidates who are waiting for a response.
+Of course, it’s understandable that recruiters may be dealing with 50 job openings at any given time and managing hundreds of candidates waiting for a response.
 But try and see it like this: your candidate could one day be your client, consumer or employer.

 3. Get to the point

 When it comes to writing a rejection letter it’s important to manage the candidate’s expectations.
 Keep your rejection letter short and sweet.
 Don’t play with your words; simply get to the point.

 Be clear about your message, where within the first paragraph the candidate is informed that they were unsuccessful, and if you choose to, you can then offer your feedback or reason behind the decision.